AntonioNoack/RemsEngine/README.md

 - [UI: AnimTest.kt](test/src/me/anno/tests/ui/AnimTest.kt)
 - [Snake Game](test/src/me/anno/tests/game/Snake.kt)

 You can find most examples in the "tests" folder.
+In total, there are more than 200 handwritten tests for you to see how the engine works :).

 ## Ports
 - [Android](https://github.com/AntonioNoack/RemsEngine-Android)